futuregrid/cloud-metrics/doc/source/manual.rst

 Generating PDF reports
 ----------------------
-- this has been done January 2013 for XSEDE REPORT and NSF.
+- This has been done in January 2013 for XSEDE REPORT and NSF.
 - using Sphinx latexpdf
 - main code is at doc/pdf_reports

-TODO: THIS NEEDS DOCUMENTATION about how to use it.
+TODO: THIS NEEDS DOCUMENTATION as how to use it.

-I belive readme.rst explains a main concept and gives instruction as how to do it but haven't tested recently.
-There must be something need to be addressed and improved in terms of installation guide, instruction.
+readme.rst explains a main concept and gives instruction as how to do it but haven't fully tested.
+There must be something need to be addressed and improved ragards to installation guide, instruction.

 Creating the Documentation